This simple panfried curry snapper with mango salsa recipe can be prepared in no time. It's written for 2, but can be easily doubled

 You want quick?
 You want easy?
 You want delicious?
-Then this is a recipe for you.
+Then this recipe for Pan-Fried Curry Snapper with Mango Salsa is for you.

 So simple, flexible, and on the table in short order.